Justice Department charges 4 Louisville police officers connected to Breonna Taylor killing

 "The federal charges announced today allege that members of the place-based investigations unit falsified the affidavit used to obtain the search warrant of Ms. Taylor's home, that this act violated federal civil rights laws and that those violations resulted in Ms. Taylor's death," Garland said at the Justice Department.

-Taylor was shot on March 13, 2020, when officers from the Louisville Metro Police Department stormed into her apartment where she was asleep with her boyfriend, who took the officers for intruders and fired his handgun at them as they were entering.
+Taylor, a 26-year-old EMT, was shot on March 13, 2020, when officers from the Louisville Metro Police Department (LMPD) stormed into her apartment where she was asleep with her boyfriend, Kenneth Walker.
+Walker thought the officers were intruders and fired his handgun at them as they were entering, striking one in the leg.
 The officers fired 22 shots into the apartment in response, one of which struck Taylor in the chest, killing her.

+The LMPD fired Hankinson and Jaynes in the months after the Taylor's death, and the department said Thursday that the police chief had begun "termination procedures" for Meany and Goodlett, who are still on the force.

 In charging documents, prosecutors said Goodlett and Jaynes, both detectives, included false and misleading information in an application for the search warrant, specifically that a postal inspector had informed Goodlett that the target of their drug trafficking investigation was receiving packages at Taylor's address.
 That was false, prosecutors allege, but Meany, a sergeant and their supervisor, approved the warrant application anyway.